anmolvj/miah-jeffra-portfolio/src/pages/book/first-book.md

       danger, seduction and sexuality.
 Moving between critical, narrative, lyrical modes Jeffra illuminates and entertains.
 I loved this book.
     reviewerName: Kazim Ali
+  - message: >-
+      Through these dexterously choreographed essays, Miah Jeffra perfects a grim exuberance that comes to suggest a new optimism.
+He writes: 'We made the Titanic, we made the Hindenburg, we made the Challenger Shuttle.
+We made Fukushima.
+We make love.'
+Certainly, the blood kinship of love and disaster—each here driven by human ambition for more self—animates this passage.
+But what deepens it is the breadth of Jeffra’s 'we.'
+There is generosity here despite our capacities for self-righteousness, predation, and social inequity.
+I leave The First Church of What’s Happening believing that what Jeffra evangelizes is resilience as a necessity, not a virtue.
+    reviewerName: Douglas Kearney
+  - message: >-
+      Miah Jeffra writes somewhere between a scream and a growl, in short energetic essays that queer the language in exciting ways.
+In a letter to the late Keith Haring, Jeffra writes 'I want to feel like a bandit, a punk, a renegade.'
+And indeed he takes us on an outlaw's journey, provocateur and picador; flaunt and flirt.
+Here is a writer who grabs the reader by the balls in all the ways one hopes to be testicularly taken.
+    reviewerName: D.A.
+Powell
+  - message: >-
+      Vision is a tricky enterprise.
+So writes Miah Jeffra in his sparkling new collection.
+In these lyrical essays Jeffra’s quick eye catches what we often glide by, slide by, forget to notice, ignore.
+In these true to life, truer than life stories he shifts our focus from the obvious, the flash, the façade, to the subtle, background, underground, under skin tales where truer, deeper meaning resides.
+Luminous moments that often get less fanfare shine forth, rendered by a narrator who doesn’t always shout look at me, me, me, but instead look at us, us, us.
+All of us; the fragile, the fallible, the lovely, the strange.
+This book not only expands our visual field but our intellectual, emotional and imaginative fields as well.
+Go see.
+    reviewerName: Toni Mirosevich
 linksToBuy:
   - label: Nomadic Press
     linkImage: